 The editing process is done in MS Word with Track Changes turned on.

-- for my more visual representation of the writing/editing process
+- for more visual illustrations of the writing/editing process

-- for my definitions and use of publishing terminology
+- for definitions and use of publishing terminology

-- for my descriptions and analogies of the editing stages.
+- for descriptions and analogies of the editing stages

-Rates are normally calculated in US Dollars, but see the calculation section of Business page for more information as well as the policies section for such details as my Series Security.
+Rates are normally calculated in US Dollars, but see the calculation section of the Working with Me page for more information as well as the policies section for my Series Security and special discounts.

 “Kate was insightful, clever, and supportive of my work.
 Reading Kate's commentary and thoughtful edits felt like sitting down with a good friend over a latte to chat about my book.”